Sunset engagement session in Liberty State Park by Wedding Photographer Jose Melgarejo

 In New Jersey, fall lasts the standard three months, but many times the feeling of autumn is fleeting.
 Quickly, the cold comes to prime us for the long winters of the Northeast.
 As the light cut from under us we were left with only a few minutes to savor the warmth of sun and the coolness of blue hour moments after.

-On this particular afternoon, we headed out from the Journal Square area down towards Liberty State Park.
+On this particular afternoon, we headed out from the Journal Square area down towards Liberty State Park for their engagement session.
 It was close to sunset and we were chasing the light.
 Stoplights flashed red and green and the Light Rail zipped by on queue in typical Jersey City fashion.
 We arrived as the park was emptying.
 Couples walking back to their cars as the sun slowly tucked away behind the ports.
 The air was cold and wet and we moved toward the light to catch the bit of sun left in the day.
 Over the rocks the tide seeped in slowly and we explored what used to be loading docks and for the rail lines nearby.
 A rock pier juts out of the shoreline just enough for good view of the sunset- that’s where we chose to spend our final moments of daylight.

 A few minutes and gold turned to red, to pink, purple and blue.
 And we left happily- back into the fray of our good old Jersey City.